-Sunday’s big game signaled football season’s end — blessed or bitter, depending on your perspective.
-In my hometown of Tacoma, another season is kicking off, one swirled in glimmers of hope, gleaming glass and love for our seaside town.
+There's just one big game left in football season, and the Seahawks aren't in it.
+So as that season ends (blessed or bitter, depending on your perspective), in my hometown of Tacoma, another season is kicking off, one swirled in glimmers of hope, gleaming glass and love for our seaside town.
 It’s Monkeyshine season.

 The tradition began in 2004, the Year of the Monkey, when Monkeyshine Project founder “Ms. Monkey” decided to sow beauty in Tacoma.
 Her small band of organizers hid glass orbs around Tacoma (called monkey balls) for residents to find and keep.
 Every year since, on or around Lunar New Year, the group hides a growing stash of treasures — glass orbs, pottery, and small pieces of art — in secret locations throughout the city, numbering 2,000 treasures in 2015.
 One contributor, known as Marbleman, tucks smooth, swirly glass marbles in hiding spots for seekers to find.